MoFEM/mofem-cephas/joss/paper.md

 # Introduction and Motivation

  `MoFEM` (Mesh-oriented Finite Element Method) is a C++ library for managing complexities related to the finite element method (FEM).
-FEM is a widely used numerical approach for solving partial differential equations (PDEs) arising in various physical problems and engineering applications. `MoFEM` is developed to provide free and open source finite element framework, incorporating modern approximation approaches and data structures, for engineers, students and academics.
-It was primarily designed to solve crack propagation for structural integrity assessment of safety-critical structures (see \autoref{fig:brick}).
+FEM is a widely used numerical approach for solving partial differential equations (PDEs) arising in various physical problems. `MoFEM` belongs to the class of open source finite element libraries, such as `Deal.II`, `MFEM`, `libMesh`, `FEniCS`, or `FreeFEM++` to name a few.
+These provide users with generic tools for solving PDEs and developers with methods to implement bespoke finite elements. `MoFEM` is developed to provide free finite element framework, incorporating modern approximation approaches and data structures, for engineers, students and academics.
+It is designed to solve bespoke engineering problems, it was primarily designed to solve crack propagation for structural integrity assessment of safety-critical structures (see \autoref{fig:brick}).

  ![Brittle crack propagation.\label{fig:brick}](paper_brick.png){width=60%}

  The need for solutions to increasingly complex problems demands control over